nuxt-community/auth-module/docs/options.md

 # Options

 General options shared with all strategies.
-See [defaults.js](lib/defaults.js) for defaults.

 ### `redirect`